Showing posts with label Confident Woman. Show all posts

 All politics aside, women rule the world.
 It is not a rule of dominance or dominion over men but a leadership of concepts and lifestyle that starts at the cradle.
 The formative years of childhood are spent in the arms of a mother.
 The mother imparts values to her child, a wisdom that ingrains itself and forms the man or woman the child becomes.

 The word ‘rule’ can ruffle feathers.
-However, to rule means to have a directive, to lead, to manage, and reach a decision.
-I feel compelled to clarify that when women rule, it is in the social sense, the most powerful element.
-Powerful because social norms determine how men and women relate and respect others.
+However, to rule means to have a directive, to lead, to manage, and to reach a decision.
+I feel compelled to clarify that when women rule, it is in the social sense that the most potent element is at play.
+Powerful because social norms determine how men and women relate to and respect others.
 Historically, societies were not ‘civilized’ until the female voice of reason took the lead.

-Women have the ability to change how society views women, men, equality, justice, fairness, respect, education, and much more.
+Women can change how society views women, men, equality, justice, fairness, respect, education, and much more.
 When individual women realize their potential to bring about social change, social change will begin.
 Women can raise their sons to respect women as they respect themselves.
 Woman can raise their daughters to respect themselves.
 Women can enable social equality with just a whisper.

-When I see the horrific pictures on the internet showing veiled women in chains, or veiled woman being buried, I understand that women do not understand how powerful they are.
+When I see the horrific pictures on the internet showing veiled women in chains, or veiled women being buried, I understand that women do not know how powerful they are.

-I read the values of the International Woman’s Day: Justice, Dignity, Hope, Equality, Collaboration, Tenacity, Appreciation, Respect, Empathy, and Forgiveness.
+I read the values of International Women’s Day: Justice, Dignity, Hope, Equality, Collaboration, Tenacity, Appreciation, Respect, Empathy, and Forgiveness.
 These are the lullabies of women who move society forward.

 Choosing a dress for holiday occasions

 Choosing the perfect dress can be both exciting and challenging.
-When you receive an invitation to a special occasion, the invitation may state formal, semi-formal or casual apparel.
-We all want to look great, but don’t want to be over or under dressed.
+When you receive an invitation to a special occasion, it may state that formal, semi-formal, or casual apparel is appropriate.
+We all want to look good but don't want to be overdressed or underdressed.
 These simple guidelines for formal, semi-formal, and weddings will help you find the best dress for the occasion.

 Formal dresses